maiqueb/ovirt-security-groups-demo/README.md

   **NOTE:** this playbook provides an example on how the user can configure rules enabling access based on protocol - e.g. to all VMs.
-* create_web_based_security_group.yml: this playbook creates (or deletes) a group that creates the security groups - and rules - to set up a web based scenario.
+* create_web_based_security_group.yml: this playbook creates (or deletes) security groups - and rules - to set up a web based scenario.

-  **NOTE:** this playbook is meant as an example of how the user can configure rules enabling access to a subset of VMs - in this example, though group membership.
+  **NOTE:** this playbook is meant as a configuration example of a scenario enabling access to a subset of VMs, by using group membership.

 ## Requirements
 * python